 In steelmaking, artificial neural network techniques monitor and optimize production processes.
 For example, a neural network system can be trained with data from multiple steel mills to improve quality control measures throughout the production line.
 Additionally, AI solutions can be implemented in ironmaking stages such as smelting and casting, where temperature control is critical for obtaining desired output grades of steel alloys.

 AI has numerous applications in the steelmaking industry, such as intelligent fault and fraud diagnosis (FDD), which enables the automatic detection of defects within steel products during the post-production inspection phase using infrared imaging sensors or image recognition software.
-This helps reduce costs associated with the manual inspection while ensuring higher quality control standards during steel production.
+This helps reduce costs associated with manual inspection while ensuring higher quality control standards during steel production.

 Finally, renewable energy sources such as solar panels rely heavily on AI-based predictive analysis systems to maximize energy conversion rates while minimizing waste material generated.
 For example, solar panel makers use complex software systems with advanced DL algorithms to adjust their output levels depending on current weather conditions and previous performance metrics resulting from data gathered over time from multiple sources within the solar farm.
 All these recent advances have allowed manufacturers across all industries to focus less on repetitive manual processes related to quality control and more on creative problem-solving tasks that require more sophisticated solutions for more efficient results.